 To speed up construction and reduce costs, the government adopted a narrow 3-foot 6-inch (1,067-millimetre) track gauge.
 (The broader Canterbury and Southland lines were converted to that gauge later that decade.)
 The gauge itself was not an obstacle to performance, but combined with the steep gradients, tight curves and narrow tunnels of the New Zealand network it would place major constraints on later rail development.

-The Rimutaka Incline railway, which connected Wellington’s Hutt Valley with the Wairarapa plains, was the most dramatic 1870s rail project.
-The steep eastern side of the Rimutaka Range required special Fell locomotives, which used horizontal inner wheels to grip a raised centre rail.
+The Remutaka incline railway, which connected Wellington’s Hutt Valley with the Wairarapa plains, was the most dramatic 1870s rail project.
+The steep eastern side of the Remutaka Range required special Fell locomotives, which used horizontal inner wheels to grip a raised centre rail.
 The incline was opened in 1878, and was used until an 8.8-kilometre tunnel was completed in 1955.

 By 1880, after the completion of the Christchurch–Invercargill line, New Zealand Railways (NZR) was operating over 1,900 kilometres of track, and carrying almost 3 million passengers and 830,000 tonnes of freight a year.

 The pace of building railways slowed during the economically depressed 1880s.
 Work on the central section of the North Island main trunk line (between Wellington and Auckland) began in 1885 but dragged on for decades.
 In the 1890s Auckland was connected with Rotorua and Thames, and Napier with Wellington and (via the Manawatū Gorge) Palmerston North.
 The main trunk line was finally completed in 1908.